dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 Algolia has a [free tier](https://www.algolia.com/pricing/) for all accounts which includes 10,000 searches and 10,000 records.
 If you go over this limit you'll pay $1.00 per 1,000 requests.
 {{< /notice >}}

 You'll need to have a Hugo website that is published and live on the internet.
 This is so that the scraper can index the links to be used when a user runs a search.
-You shouldn't run the scraper on a local or development instance of your site.
+You shouldn't run the scraper against a local or development instance of your site.

 ### Create an account on Algolia